When suffering becomes unbearable, some people would prefer to die rather than seeing it prolonged.

 - or with unacceptable disabilities

 EXIT provides end-of-life care only to its members.
 Members must be at least 18 years of age, and either citizens or permanent residents of Switzerland.
 Long-term EXIT members are prioritised.

 The Federal Supreme Court of Switzerland has ruled that suicide assistance may even be rendered to persons with a psychical illness as long as they retain the capacity to judge the significance of suicide.

-The cases in which EXIT assists persons with a psychic disorder, though, are very rare (2 or 3 times a year) and subject to extremely diligent review.
+The cases in which EXIT assists persons with a psychic disorder, though, are very rare and subject to extremely diligent review.
 The preconditions to be met in such cases are extremely strict, and include two independent expert opinions as well as the verdict of the Society's Ethics Commission.

 The number of people suffering from dementia ailments such as Alzheimer's is steadily increasing.
 Persons belonging in this group are eligible for physician-assisted suicides only during the early stages of the disease.
 As the disease progresses, persons suffering from dementia increasingly lose their ability to judge.
 This is why EXIT refuses to assist them to end their lives.
 Any living will signed during the early stages will protect these members through the end of their lives, though.